Alter-Dimensions/beetween/README.md

 - **Independent development**: Teams can work on features without conflicts
 - **Progress tracking**: Status is visible at the feature level
 - **Scalable**: Easy to add new features without reorganizing everything
+- **Musk-grade efficiency**: "The best part is no part" - minimal cognitive overhead

 ## 🤝 How to Contribute